uabrc/uabrc.github.io/docs/data_management/storage.md

 ### HIPAA Compliance

 As of December 2019, Cheaha is HIPAA compliant and so PHI can be stored on it.
-Currently, long-term storage is NOT HIPAA compliant but will be in the future.
+Currently, [long-term storage](lts/index.md) is NOT HIPAA compliant but will be in the future.

 <!-- markdownlint-disable MD046 -->
 !!! important

-    It is the responsibility of the user to make sure PHI is only accessible by researchers on the IRB.
-If PHI is being stored in a project folder and some researchers are not on an IRB, their access to those files should be restricted using Access Control Lists (ACLs).
-If you need assistance setting up ACLs properly, please [contact us](../index.md#contact-us).
+    It is the responsibility of researchers to make sure PHI is accessible _only_ to people on the relevant IRB, with a demonstrated need to know.
+If PHI is stored in a project directory where some researchers are not on the IRB, their access to those files should be restricted using Access Control Lists (ACLs).
+Access control should be planned in advance of moving PHI data to Cheaha.
+If you need assistance setting up ACLs properly, please contact [Support](../help/support.md).
 <!-- markdownlint-enable MD046 -->

 ### Scratch Retention Policy